-- loss of, or change in, your usual sense of smell (known as anosmia).
-This can also affect your sense of taste.
+- loss of or change in your normal sense of smell or taste.

 - Use the 111 coronavirus service to get advice about what to do next.
 Only call 111 if you can’t get help online.

-- Tell them that you have asthma, and if your asthma symptoms are getting worse.
+- Tell them you have asthma, and if your asthma symptoms are getting worse.

 - Keep following your asthma action plan to manage your asthma and so you know what to do if your asthma symptoms get worse.
 If you are having an asthma attack, call 999 for an ambulance as usual, and tell them you have COVID-19 symptoms.